The Heights in Jordan Topped Out

 DAMAC Properties First Development in Jordan Progressing Well

-DAMAC Properties, the largest luxury private developer in the Middle East, has announced that The Heights in Amman, Jordan is now topped out.
+DAMAC Properties, the largest luxury private real estate developer in the Middle East, has announced that The Heights in Amman, Jordan is now topped out.

 In what will be the highest residential tower in the country when it is delivered next year, The Heights is a luxury 36-storey project in the heart of Al Abdali, the new downtown district of Amman.

 "Completion of the superstructure and topping out The Heights is a significant milestone," said Niall McLoughlin, Senior Vice President, DAMAC Properties.
 "To see The Heights towering over all of the other projects in this desirable area is very positive and we are now working at pace to complete the facia and interiors of this anticipated development."

 The Heights is the first project to be undertaken by DAMAC Properties in Jordan and is one of 65 buildings currently at various stages of progress across the Middle East which will add to the 37 buildings which are already completed.
 Completion of The Heights is scheduled for Q2 2013.